Roselou/rails-associations/README.md

 # Rails Associations

-Download this repository!
-Open:
+Download this branch!
+You'll need:

 * Code editor
 * 3 terminal tabs: 1 for your rails server, rails console, and regular command line
-* Open the cheatsheet for quick commands!
+* Open the CHEATSHEET.md for quick commands!
-* Open a browser tab to:
+* Open a browser tab to: http://guides.rubyonrails.org/association_basics.html

 ### Setup

+From your terminal, navigate to the associations folder you just downloaded:
 ```bash
 bundle install
 rails db:create